astra137/node-mojang/README.md

 ### Electron

-Naturally, this library may be used to create Minecraft launchers in Electron.
+This library may be used to create Minecraft launchers with Electron.
 This library uses [got](https://github.com/sindresorhus/got#electron-support-has-been-removed) internally, so using it in the main process or with `electron.remote` is necessary.

 Modern browsers and Electron renderer processes will prohibit requests to Mojang's APIs because they do not support CORS, at the time of writing.